-- 1 Rule 204.8 deals with objectivity and independence in insolvency practice.
-This interpretation sets out how, in Council's opinion, a reasonable observer might be expected to view certain situations related to insolvency practice. - A firm and a member, or member of the firm, and their respective immediate families, should not acquire directly or indirectly in any manner whatsoever any assets under the administration of the member or firm, provided that any of the foregoing may acquire assets from a retail operation under administration of the member or firm where those assets are available to the general public for sale and that no special treatment or preference over and above that granted to the public is offered to or accepted by the firm, the member or the member of the firm and their respective immediate families. - A member or firm should avoid being placed in a position of conflict of interest and, in keeping with this principle, should not accept any appointment: - (a) which is prohibited by law, or - (b) as a receiver, receiver-manager, agent for a secured creditor, or liquidator, or any appointment under the Bankruptcy and Insolvency Act, except as an inspector, in respect of any debtor, where the member or firm is, or at any time during the two preceding years was:

-- (i) a director or officer of the debtor; - (ii) an employer or employee of the debtor or of a director or officer of the debtor: - (iii) related to the debtor or to any director or officer of the debtor; or - (iv) the auditor, accountant or legal counsel, or a partner or an employee of the auditor, accountant or legal counsel of the debtor.
+- 1 Rule 204.9 deals with objectivity and independence in insolvency practice.
+This Guidance sets out how, in [the Board's/Council's] opinion, a reasonable observer might be expected to view certain situations related to insolvency practice. - A registrant, or member of the firm, and their respective immediate families, should not acquire directly or indirectly in any manner whatsoever any assets under the administration of the registrant, provided that any of the foregoing may acquire assets from a retail operation under administration of the registrant where those assets are available to the general public for sale and that no special treatment or preference over and above that granted to the public is offered to or accepted by the registrant or the member of the firm and their respective immediate families. - A registrant should avoid being placed in a position of conflict of interest and, in keeping with this principle, should not accept any appointment, unless expressly permitted by the court, as a receiver, receiver-manager, agent for a secured creditor, or liquidator, or any other appointment under the Acts, except as an inspector, in respect of any debtor, where the registrant is, or at any time during the two preceding years was: - a director or officer of the debtor: - an employer or employee of the debtor or of a director or officer of the debtor; - related to the debtor or to any director or officer of the debtor; or - the auditor, accountant or legal counsel, or a partner or an employee of the auditor, accountant or legal counsel of the debtor. - Where a conflict of interest may exist, or may appear to exist, a registrant should make full disclosure to, and obtain the consent of, all interested parties and, in keeping with this principle, should not accept any appointment: - as trustee where the registrant has already accepted an appointment as receiver, receiver-manager, agent of a secured creditor, liquidator, trustee under a trust indenture